Occupation times of alternating renewal processes with L\'evy applications: Overview of results

-where $G_{e_q} = {\rm arg}\sup_{0\leq s \leq e_q}X(s)$ is the epoch at which the supremum is attained. \end{corollary} \begin{remark} {\em The expressions derived in Prop.\ \ref{transforms} are closed-form expressions in terms of the $q$-scale functions $W^{(q)}(\cdot)$ and $Z^{(q)}(\cdot)$.
+\begin{remark} {\em The expressions derived in Prop.\ \ref{transforms} are closed-form expressions in terms of the $q$-scale functions $W^{(q)}(\cdot)$ and $Z^{(q)}(\cdot)$.
 For some classes the scale functions are explicitly available \cite{Hub, Nguyen}, but in general we only know them through their Laplace transform.
 For instance, \cite{Aba, Rog, Sur} provide us with computational techniques to numerically evaluate the scale functions for spectrally one-sided L\'evy processes. }

 \end{remark}